 I have saved the best for last.

-The Creator of the universe, who knew our children while we were still waddling around pregnant with them, cares deeply about their present and their future.
+Our Creator, who knew our children while we were still waddling around pregnant, cares deeply about their present and their future.
 Even more than we do.

-In many ways, parenting a teenager can feel similar to our early days of parenting, where we had more questions than answers.
-Especially when it feels like everyone else makes it look easy.
+Parenting a teenager can feel similar to our early days, where we had more questions than answers.

-And like those early days, there will be times we enjoy the ride and times we would give anything to hop off and walk on solid ground for a while.
+And there will be times you enjoy the ride and times you want to hop off and walk on solid ground.

+Remember this.
 Behind every great young adult is a parent who worried they did it all wrong during those teen years.
+You are not alone.

 If you need encouragement as a parent of a teen, feel free to email me at firstname.lastname@example.org.
 I’m one note away.